theperrygroup/open-to-close/docs/api/client.md

 # Main Client

-The `OpenToCloseAPI` class serves as the main entry point for interacting with the Open To Close API.
-It provides access to all API endpoints through service-specific clients using a composition pattern with lazy initialization.
+The `OpenToCloseAPI` class is the main entry point for interacting with the Open To Close API.
+It provides access to all service endpoints and handles authentication, configuration, and common operations.

-!!! abstract "OpenToCloseAPI Client"
+!!! abstract "Main Client Class"
-    The main client handles authentication, configuration, and provides access to all resource-specific API clients through properties.
+    **Class**: `OpenToCloseAPI`
+    **Module**: `open_to_close.client`

+!!! success "v2.5.0 NEW: Field Discovery & Validation"
+    Added new methods for discovering available fields and validating property data before API calls.

 ---